ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 This video of Philippe Cichon shows how to mount and unmout it (in French)
 [Le Scorpius on Youtube](https://www.youtube.com/watch?time_continue=13&v=2orJ6rTSx2s&feature=emb_logo)

-## Calculation of the angle between each piece
+## How it looks after modeling it with Shadertoy

+<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/Nlf3W2?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>

+## Is it possible to use polar domain repetition ?

+Using the Ray marching algorithm, domain repetition enables to compute a shape only once by defining repetition domains, like a grid for example.
+Because in the animation just shown before, this is not applicable easyly, and the rendering is very slow because each of the 24 pieces are evaluated for distance estimation.

+## The difficulties of this 3D modeling

-I was very intrigued by the angle needed to fit four pieces together.
+I was very intrigued by the angle needed to connect four pieces together (first step in the resolution of the puzzle).
 Refering to the article on [Philippe Cichon's blog (French)](https://puzzles-et-casse-tete.blog4ever.com/le-scorpius-1), this angle is 70 degres, but why this value ?

 The explanation is in the design of this puzzle, mentioned in the Stewart Coffin's book **The Puzzling World of Polyhedral Dissections**.